LORDyyyyy/dotfiles/Arch_Installation.md

 ($) pacstrap /mnt base linux linux-firmware sof-firmware base-devel grub efibootmgr vim networkmanager os-prober
 ```

-After running the previous command, it will download the system packages and will install it, if you found a problem with PGP and you got this error  [sudo pacman -Syu fails with "error: failed to commit transaction (invalid or corrupted package)"](https://unix.stackexchange.com/questions/574493/sudo-pacman-syu-fails-with-error-failed-to-commit-transaction-invalid-or-cor),
+After running the previous command, it will download the system packages and will install it, if you found a problem with PKG you got this error  [sudo pacman -Syu fails with "error: failed to commit transaction (invalid or corrupted package)"](https://unix.stackexchange.com/questions/574493/sudo-pacman-syu-fails-with-error-failed-to-commit-transaction-invalid-or-cor),
 run the following commands:
 ```bash
 ($) pacman -Sy archlinux-keyring
 ($) pacman -Syu
 ```

 #### Fstab
-This step allows us to mount the partition automatically
+This step allows us to mount the partition automatically and for ever
 ```bash
 ($) genfstab /mnt # to see the content
 ($) genfstab /mnt > /mnt/etc/fstab